-I know for me it’s very tempting to just sit down and start to write.
+I know … it’s very tempting to just sit down and start to write content.
+I’ve been there.
 An idea is bubbling in my head, waiting to appear on screen.
-But, if I want my story to resonate, I need to do some homework first.
+And I just want to write.

 - Background.
 Similarly, identify the person’s background, such as age, gender, education level, etc., to start building a good picture of the person.

 - Profile.
 Have fun with this one!
 What does your persona like or dislike?
 How does this person have fun, or what kind of sense of humor does he or she have?

 - Scenario.
 Think about how this person finds you and your business.
 Is it from an on-line search, a networking event, referral, or a chance meeting?

 - Goals.
 What does this person want?
 What help is this person seeking?
 Knowing this is absolutely crucial to understanding your client persona.

 - Challenges.
 Likewise, what challenges does this person face?

 - Can you help?
 This might seem obvious, but make sure you can help your persona reach his or her goals or tackle the challenges.

 Take out a notepad or open your favorite note taking app.
 Spend some time just brain storming ideas.
 Once you’ve got all your ideas down on paper, try to narrow down the ideas until you have the description of your dream client.
 Of course, it’s possible you’ll have more than one ideal client!

 Now, just write up a simple bullet list of the characteristics of your ideal client(s).
 Keep this list handy while you’re working on your website and writing projects.
 You want your website, content and marketing to appeal to this person.